Plant Guardians

 Description:

-A delightful rosebud delphinium, with unsual double blooms of a striking blue hue, accented with a pink flush.
+A delightful rosebud delphinium, with unusual double blooms of a striking blue hue, accented with a pink flush.
 Raised by William.
-M. Artindale & Son (John), Nether Green, Sheffield in the mid 1930s, and named for John's wife Alice.
-Rarely offered by a few select nurseries this cultivar has been kept in cultivation in the UK by Home Farm Plants, Bovingdon.
+M. Artindale & Son (John), Nether Green, Sheffield in the mid-1930s, and named for John's wife Alice (1872-1956).
+Rarely offered for sale and grown by a handful of enthusiasts, this cultivar has been kept in cultivation in the UK by Home Farm Plants, Bovingdon.

 Threat Status: Threatened In Cultivation As assessed by the Plant Heritage Threatened Plants Programme.
 For more details see www.plantheritage.org.uk/conservation/threatened-plants/